 Where a notice has been given1, and the final operator2 has served a counter-notice objecting to the work specified in the notice, or to one or more items in it, the applicant, before beginning to carry out any item to which such an objection relates, may require the question whether the objection is well-founded to be referred to the Upper Tribunal3.
-If on such a reference the Upper Tribunal determines that the objection is not well-founded, and the applicant incurs expenses in carrying out any of the work to which the objection relates and claims compensation in respect of
+If on such a reference the Upper Tribunal determines that the objection is not well-founded, and the applicant incurs expenses in carrying out any of the work to which

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.